Persistent Depressive Disorder in Children

 can affect and disrupt eating, sleeping, or thinking patterns.
 It is not the same

-as being unhappy or in a "blue" mood.
-It is also not a sign of personal weakness or
+as being unhappy or in a blue mood.
+It is also not a sign of personal weakness.
+It

-cannot merely "pull themselves together" and get better.
-Treatment is often necessary
+can’t just pull themselves together and get better.
+Treatment is often needed.
+In